 Locations: Grays Ferry Avenue, Pine Street, St. Augustine’s Church

-Another Philadelphia native; M. Night Shyamalan director of movies like The Sixth Sense, The Village, and Split is notorious for filming in his hometown of Philadelphia.
-We visited St. Augustine’s Church where Cole sought to seek refuge from all those dead people he was seeing, I believe.
+Another Philadelphia native and director of movies like The Sixth Sense, The Village, and Split, M. Night Shyamalan is notorious for filming in his hometown of Philadelphia.
+We visited St. Augustine’s Church where Cole sought to seek refuge from all those dead people he was seeing.

 M. Night also currently films his Apple TV series, Servant, in well-known Philadelphia neighborhoods such as Rittenhouse!